 - A. Before ordering any item, Contractor shall review, stamp with his approval and submit shop drawings of equipment as to be furnished under this contract. - 1.
 Electronic submittals are REQUIRED.
-Electronic submittals can be one combined .pdf. for each of the following mechanical trades: Fire Sprinkler Drawings, Fire Sprinkler Calcs, Fire Sprinkler Materials, Plumbing, and Hydronics.
-HVAC, and Temperature Controls. - B. Where the contractor is submitting shop drawings that differ from the plans and specifications, the contractor must notify the engineer in writing each variance from the plans and specifications and the Mechanical Contractor shall pay, provide, install and be responsible for any extra materials required due to his use of alternate accepted equipment which has installation requirements different than the specified equipment.
-This includes paying other trades for any extra work they are involved in due to this substitution of equipment. - C. Product Data shall include, but are not limited to, the following: Manufacturer's product specifications, Manufacturer's installation instructions, standard color charts, catalog cuts, roughing-in diagrams and templates, and standard wiring diagrams.
+Electronic submittals can be one combined PDF file. for each of the following mechanical trades: Fire Sprinkler, Plumbing, HVAC, & Temperature Controls. - B. Where the contractor is submitting shop drawings that differ from the plans and specifications, the contractor must notify the engineer in writing each variance from the plans and specifications and the Mechanical Contractor shall pay, provide, install and be responsible for any extra materials required due to his use of alternate accepted equipment which has installation requirements different than the specified equipment.
+This includes paying other trades for any extra work they are involved in due to this substitution of equipment.

+C. Product Data shall include, but are not limited to, the following: Manufacturer's product specifications, Manufacturer's installation instructions, standard color charts, catalog cuts, roughing-in diagrams and templates, and standard wiring diagrams.

-1.21 TEMPORARY HEAT
+1.14 TEMPORARY HEAT